sebastiancarlos/beachpatrol/README.md

 };
 ```

-Every Beachpatrol command must export a default async function, which is the
+Every Beachpatrol command must export a default async function (or generator,
-entry point of your command.
+for streaming), which is the entry point of your command.

 The function should take:
 - An object containing `{ context, activePage }` as its first argument, where: